votingworks/electionguard-kotlin-multiplatform/docs/CommandLineInterface.md

     2. _electionguard.decrypt.RunTrustedBallotDecryption_ is a CLI for testing, that will run locally in a single process, that reads a spoiled ballot record and local DecryptingTrustee records, decrypts the ballot and writes out a _DecryptedTallyOrBallot_ record for the spoiled ballot.

-    3. To run a decryption using the webapps CLI:
+    3. To run decryption with remote guardians, see the webapps CLI.

-        1. In _webapps/decryptingtrustee_, start up _webapps.electionguard.Application_

-        2. In _webapps/decryption_, run _webapps.electionguard.decrypt.RunRemoteTallyDecryption_ CLI.

-        3. See _webapps.electionguard.decrypt.RunRemoteWorkflow_ in the tests, as an example.

 8. **Verify**.
     1. _electionguard.verify.VerifyElectionRecord_ is a CLI that reads an election record and verifies it.